akermu/emacs-libvterm/README.md

 with support for modules), `vterm` will compile the module the first time it is run.
 This is the recommended way to install `vterm`.

-`vterm` can be install from MELPA with `use-package` by adding the following lines to your `init.el`:
+`vterm` can be installed from MELPA with `use-package` by adding the following lines to your `init.el`:

 ```elisp